As you may remember, I am only posting on M&M about once per month. We have a baby coming, and we’re preparing!

-- Preheat the oven to 325 degrees.
+- For this Outlander Pitcaithly Bannocks (Ginger Shortbread) Recipe, preheat the oven to 325 degrees.
 Prepare a baking sheet by lining it with parchment paper.

 - Cream the shortening, vanilla, and sugar until the mixture is very soft.
 Add the flour, then the almonds and ginger.
 The dough should be soft.